-Some solutions are cumbersome to navigate through, leaving it difficult to effectively document within a patient progress note if the system is not tailored to the specific needs of the provider.
-There are systems that can burn a hole in your pocket and offer so much functionality that, frankly, only frustrate the user because it slows them down.
-Even specialty specific EHRs can be missing core functionality for one practice, while they have too much functionality for another.
+Some solutions are cumbersome to navigate, leaving it difficult to effectively document a patient progress note if the system is not tailored to the specific needs of the provider.
+Some systems can burn a hole in your pocket and offer so much functionality that the user becomes frustrated because it slows them down.
+Even specialty-specific EHRs can be missing core functionality for one type of practice while they have too much functionality for another.
 The key is to find an affordable EHR that offers all the right tools, with extra bells and whistles that can be leveraged based on the user’s workflow.

 The option to have a variety of templates at your fingertips gives the provider complete control.
 They can then add certain templates to a favorites list to quickly create a progress note.

 The EHR should be 100% adapted to the user.
 If a practice doesn’t utilize electronic lab connectivity, they should have the flexibility to remove it from their account’s menu.
 If they want to add referrals, for example, they should be able to add that functionality.
 This allows the user to easily build out their EHR very quickly.
 If, at a later time, they wish to add labs they can quickly do so!

 The EHR is the backbone of practices, so the practice needs to be able to run reports through advanced searches and filter options.
 If you are participating in an incentive program, it’s important to have reporting functionality to capture clinical data and health information.
 Reports such as Patient Lists, Prescriptions, and Chart Notes are additional reports that are most helpful.